keesbroenink/Kate/README.md

 The framework tries to impact your microservice code to the very minimum.
 When using a software architecture where the domain layer is central and technology-agnostic (e.g. onion or hexagonal) you are able to use Kate without many changes.
 The main change will be that the business services will deliver their answers not by returning them with the service method.
-Services will have void return values (errors should still be returned or raised).
 Requests will be put on Kafka (or similar middleware technology with publish/ subscribe support).
 Responses will come in on a different thread and the microservice will handle them in callback methods enabled by Kate.
 The microservice developer will be responsible to handle the response but Kate will help with convenience utilities to send messages and to remember requests when the developer has a need for them.